 We are very proud to warehouse and fulfil through the brilliant social enterprise Avenue Co Working which offers people of all abilities the opportunity for work and community.
 It's a partnership which works well and feels good to us, to Avenue, and to our customers.

 In 2020, following extensive research and a 2 day factory visit, we moved our production to Sri Lanka.
 Unfortunately, the global pandemic has made scheduled follow up visits impossible, but we remain in weekly contact and will revisit as soon as Australia re-opens it's borders.

 Manufacturing in 26 sizes requires a specialist factory with outstanding technical skills to ensure consistency and fit.
 There is no such factory in Australia any more.
 Details on our Sri Lanka factory are as follows:

-- WRAP certified (Worldwide Responsible Accredited Production) in December 2019, valid for 24 months
+- WRAP certified (Worldwide Responsible Accredited Production) with Platinum rating, valid for 24 months

 - The factory has a number of senior females in GM roles and strong harassment and discrimination policies, with established procedures for grievance handling.